NinevaStudios/nineva-docs/docs/ue-plugins/admob-unreal.md

 ![](images/admob/AdmobAdUnits.jpg)

 ?> During development you can use special Google provided test ad unit IDs.
-Please refer to [this](#testing-ads) page for more information.
+Please refer to [testing ads section](#testing-ads) page for more information.

 To present an ad to your users you will need to perform these actions: